-Celebrating Volleyball for Life in Ontario, the OVA holds an annual OVAtion Awards banquet to honour those volunteers and corporate partners that have distinguished themselves through the years by providing their time, effort and support to the promotion and development of volleyball in the province.
+Celebrating Volleyball for Life, the annual Nothers OVAtion Awards banquet honours those who have distinguished themselves by providing their time, effort and support to the promotion and development of volleyball in the province.
+Join us for an evening of dinner, drinks and good company and help celebrate those who work tirelessly to grow the Ontario Volleyball community!

 Doug Robbie Volunteer of the Year Award